 The “Beholding:” Next, the priest holds up the host and proclaims, “Behold the Lamb of God, behold Him who takes away the sins of the world.
 Blessed are those called to the supper of the Lamb.”
-These are the words of St. John the Baptist as Jesus came walking toward him to be baptized (see John 1:29).
-They reveal the sacrificial aspect of the Mass by calling Jesus the “Lamb of God.”
+These words include those from St. John the Baptist as Jesus came walking toward him to be baptized (see John 1:29).
+The words reveal the sacrificial aspect of the Mass by calling Jesus the “Lamb of God.”
 He was the Lamb who was the Sacrifice for our sins.

 In response to beholding the Lamb, we say, “Lord, I am not worthy that you should enter under my roof, but only say the word and my soul shall be healed.”
 This is an expression of humility and faith and is taken from the words of the Roman centurion when he did not feel worthy to have Jesus come to his house to heal his servant (see Matthew 8:8).

 Holy Communion: Now we come to the ultimate reason Jesus offered the Sacrifice of His life and memorialized it in the Mass; namely, so that we could receive Him in Holy Communion.
 St. Thérèse of Lisieux reveals the proper disposition we should have for Holy Communion in her autobiography, Story of a Soul.
 She says about her first Holy Communion: